Misleading the Public over a Fear of Spiders: Media & Press Case Studies

 “The UK’s most dangerous spider”

-The False Widow is venomous, yet its venom is actually less harmful than that from a bee or wasp sting.
-More to the point, male spiders can’t even penetrate human skin!
+Yes, the False Widow is our most venomous spider.
+Yet its venom is actually less harmful than that from a bee or wasp sting!
+Only people allergic to bug bites or with severe health problems would have a medically significant reaction.
+Male False Widows can’t even penetrate human skin!
+They are a passive and non -aggressive species that rarely ever bite humans.
 Of course, the news article didn’t mention this – just leaving you with potential worry and anxiety.

-If we take a moment to look at things from a different perspective: if we actively tried to exterminate all false widows, they would repopulate.
-Spiders are a hardy species that have been around for longer than us and will be here for as long this planet keeps sinning around the sun.
-False Widow spiders are among the most common spiders in the UK, and we are living with thousands of them around us at any given time and getting on just fine.
+Let’s look at a different perspective.
+If we actively tried to exterminate all false widows, they would repopulate.
+False Widows are a hardy species that are also among the most common spiders in the UK.
+We are living with thousands of them around us at any given moment and getting on just fine.

 UK spiders pose little to no threat to humans.
 They are far more interested in catching bugs than interacting with humans.
 The fear that they will harm children or infest homes is completely unfounded.
 They do not want to bite or chase people, and they are not watching and waiting for anyone.
-They simply wish to continue their role in the ecosystem, as they have done for over over 300 million years.
+Spiders do not want to come into our homes on purpose, as our homes are not suitable for their needs.
+They simply wish to continue their role in the ecosystem, as they have done so for over 300 million years.
 Recognising this fact can help change the narrative and reduce unnecessary fear.

 The Importance of Spiders in our Ecosystem